-To expand the scope of mentoring in Alexandria by assisting with program development, capacity building, community partnerships, and program support through mentor recruitment, screening, and training.
+The Alexandria Mentoring Partnership mission is to bring together the City's mentoring programs in order to expand the scope of mentoring in Alexandria by assisting with program development, capacity building, community partnerships, and program support through diverse high quality mentor recruitment, and best practices training.

 In 2006, a series of community meetings involving the Alexandria Court Service Unit, City departments, school officials and community stakeholders were convened in an attempt to gain feedback from residents on how to enhance resources for youth.
 A theme surfaced: more positive adult role models were needed for Alexandria girls and boys.

 Later that spring, the City of Alexandria also held a Gang Awareness Summit.
 The 600 attendees provided feedback on how to better support our City’s youth, and the idea of improving the quality of mentoring was among the list of suggestions.

 That same year, the Alexandria Community Services Board held its annual public hearing to discuss mental health and substance abuse issues in the community.
 At that hearing, community members, stakeholders and youth in need of mentors came forward to testify.
 The consensus was that mentors could improve the health and well-being of the youth in the community and that Alexandria needed to focus on enhancing its mentoring programs.

 Service providers were also commissioned to examine issues relevant to the youth population and found a sample of 58 especially at-risk youth of particular concerns.
 These youth demonstrated several commonalities: minimal connection to their schools and/or community, poor academic performance, emotional issues and the lack of any person who had the time or inclination to focus their attention on that youth.